 Why Check Engine Oil

 The correct quantity and quality of the oil are critically important to the life of the engine.
-Some mowers are fitted with a safety switch which won’t allow the mower to start if the oil level is low.
-Not all mowers have this feature so it’s important to check your oil regularly.
+Some mowers are fitted with a safety switch that won’t allow the mower to start if the oil level is low.
+Not all mowers have this feature, so it’s important to check your oil regularly.

 An incorrect oil level can damage your engine beyond economic repair.
 An oil level that’s too low causes excessive heat, friction, and premature wear or complete seizure of the engine.
 An oil level that’s too high can cause aeration of the oil, reducing its ability to cool and lubricate.
 Too much oil can also cause your engine to leak oil, smoke, or just not start.